This website is not designed to be the only support someone who is experiencing a crisis receives.

 To speak to a health professional:

-- If you are unsure about how to talk to your GP about how you feel, watch how John did it, by clicking play below
+- If you are unsure how to talk to your GP about how you feel, watch how John did it, by clicking play below

 - This script may also help, click here to download.
 You can print this, fill in the boxes and use it to help guide your conversation.

 - Present at the emergency department of your local hospital AND/OR

 - Lifeline (ph: 13 11 14).
 Anonymous access to trained counsellors, crisis support, and suicide prevention – 24 hours per day, 7 days per week.
 A local call cost applies to landlines (and may be higher for some home phone plans).
 Calls from mobiles are free.
 If you or someone you know is feeling distressed, you can also chat with someone online at www.lifeline.org.au between 7pm and 4am (AEST), 7 days per week.

 - beyondblue (ph: 1300 224 636).
 For information and referral if you’re feeling stressed or down – 24 hours per day, 7 days per week.
 A local call cost applies (and may be higher from mobiles).
 Alternatively, you can chat online at www.beyondblue.org.au from 3pm to 12am (AEST), 7 days per week, or email a mental health professional and get a response within 24 hours.